 It is an immense dome supported only by the walls that surround it.
 There are no visible columnar structures like in the neighboring Blue Mosque (the dome actually rests on huge pillars hidden inside the walls).
-Construction on the The Hagia Sofia was completed in the year 537 by the emperor Justinian as a Church, but was later converted to a Mosque in the year 1453.
+Construction on the the Hagia Sofia was completed in the year 537 by the emperor Justinian as a Church, but was later converted to a Mosque in the year 1453.

 Be sure to walk up to the second floor.
 A sloped ramp instead of stairs leads to the second floor; this ramp is very medieval looking.
 Restoration of the ceiling on the second floor has already been done, and you can clearly see a difference in brilliance of the restored art work.
-Admission is $10.

 The primary buildings hold the best treasures.
-You enter the doors of the main museum by climbing up about 20 marble steps and then entering through 4 very tall columns.
-A great collection of Greek and Roman antiquities including many well preserved marble statues (the only defects to these statues is that many of the noses on the faces are chipped or broken off entirely) Be sure to view the Sarcophagi from the city of Lebanon.
+Visitors enter the doors of the main museum by climbing up about 20 marble steps and then entering through 4 very tall columns.
+This building contains an impressive collection of Greek and Roman antiquities including many well preserved marble statues (the only defects to these statues is that many of the noses on the faces are chipped or broken off entirely).
+Be sure to view the sarcophagi from the city of Lebanon.
 These huge stone tombs are extremely detailed and well preserved.
-This is one of the main highlights of this museum.
+This is one of the primary highlights of the museum.

-Bargaining is accepted here unless the shops say “fixed price”.
-Jewelry, carpets, Turkish Nargile (water smoking pipes), Turkish antiquities, clothing, kitchen items, and most anything you can think of are sold here.
+Bargaining is accepted unless the shops indicate “fixed price”.
+Jewelry, carpets, Turkish Nargile (water smoking pipes), Turkish antiquities, clothing, kitchen items, and most anything you can think of are sold within its large confines.
 Be very very careful with your money, purse, wallet, camera or any other valuable you are carrying here.
 I have heard several stories from friends who have had their valuables stolen here.
 Some of the vendors can also become verbally aggressive with trying to sell you their wares.
 If you are interested in something, shop around for it and remember, always bargain.